eriksturesson/EventLandingPages/README.md

 # Readme

 - This is a plattform for creating one or more landingpages for event(s) from one single codebase that an admin can edit (a CMS for eventpages).
-- Registrations (personal data) is handled via the call-to-action botton that you can lead to a form (google form etc), it is notot handled in the platform.
+- Registrations (personal data) is handled via the call-to-action botton that you can lead to a form (google form etc), it is not handled in the platform.
 - The first version is not done yet, please wait while rebuilding older code to react.
 - This project uses firebase with "no-cost" plan from start.
-Juse upgrade your plan if needed for production uses with more data and/or users.
+Just upgrade your plan if needed for production uses with more data and/or users.

 # You need to know this before starting: